v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymencunmanagedmethod-getlinefromoffset-method.md

 ms.assetid: cc09bad2-fb34-4d13-a521-6ec7b1a1d915
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: b669921bf8d27283ba99f4ca1d97b6abc00e15db
+ms.openlocfilehash: 94a571a4bc01b805387aebe5a6e23bad0b735313
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776889"
+ms.locfileid: "74448647"
 ---
 # <a name="isymencunmanagedmethodgetlinefromoffset-method"></a>Metodo ISymENCUnmanagedMethod::GetLineFromOffset
-Ottiene le informazioni della riga associate a un offset.
-Se il parametro offset (`dwOffset`) non è un punto di sequenza, questo metodo ottiene le informazioni della riga associate all'offset precedente.
+Gets the line information associated with an offset.
+If the offset parameter (`dwOffset`) is not a sequence point, this method gets the line information associated with the previous offset.

 ## <a name="syntax"></a>Sintassi